 The fourth title, Crewel Embroidery, was published in Spring 2001 and 2003 saw the publication of two books of designs for the Dollshouse, Carpets and Rugs and Embroidered Projects and then in 2006 ‘Heavenly Handmade Bags’.
 Sadly, all Sue’s books are now out of print.

-Sue has her own kit manufacturing company, offering designs in canvaswork and crewel embroidery.
+Sue has her own kit manufacturing company, offering designs in canvaswork.
 If you want to see all the finished pieces ‘in the flesh’ then you will find her on a stand at most of the principal embroidery shows around the country.